-Richard Dawkins, The God Delusion

 It was a rather odd campaign, as far as these things go, because it become dominated by a single issue – the proposal by John Tory, leader of the Progressive Conservative Party, to use tax dollars to fully fund faith based schools.
 What was odd about this was that this was not an issue on the public front burner when the writ was dropped.
 Indeed, the idea that this was a serious election would have been laughed at only a few months before.
 But the issue, manufactured thought it was, overshadowed everything else.
 Taxes, health care, transportation, the environment.
 All issues that were being talked about before the election played a second fiddle to the issue of faith based schools.

 The original plan was to do a single comprehensive feature on the subject.
 And part of that feature was to look other places where public money is being directed at faith schools.
-As it happens, there were at least two places that could provide Ontarians with interesting case studies – British Columbia and the United Kingdom.
-When it came to the UK, I could think of no more fitting than Richard Dawkins to interview, and though his schedule is unsurprisingly busy, Prof. Dawkins took some time to talk to me about the issue.
+As it happens, there were at least two places that could provide Ontarians with interesting case studies –

 But, as go the best laid plans of mice and men, the feature didn’t exactly pan out as planned.
 Space restrictions prevented me from writing the story as I had wanted and several bits were cut out.
-In order to save as much material from my interview with Prof. Dawkins and Jean Barman, a historian with the University of British Columbia, I wrote a second story exclusively focused on them.
+In order to save as much material from my interview with Prof. Dawkins and Jean Barman, a historian with the

 ------

-Richard Dawkins: What is the current situation in Ontario?
+Richard Dawkins: What is the current situation in

 RD: Why Catholic?